3dcitydb/3dcitydb-docs/source/wfs/functionality.rst

 The declaration of the WFS XML namespace http://www.opengis.net/wfs/2.0 is mandatory to be able to validate the request against the official WFS XML Schema definition.
-The reference to the schema location using the xsi:schemaLocation attribute is however optional.
+The reference to the schema location using the ``xsi:schemaLocation`` attribute is however optional.
 It is *recommended* though if the XML encoding of the request is created manually by the user (and not automatically by a client software) to ensure schema validity.
-Per default, the WFS service will reject invalid requests (see :numref:`wfs_operations_settings_chapter`).
+By default, the WFS service will reject invalid requests (see :numref:`wfs_operations_settings_chapter`).

 The following table shows the XML attributes that can be used in the